 6 Portable Hobbies That Enable You to Travel Deeper

 Deep travel is about being so present and immersed in your surroundings that you register every sound and flavor, the unique feel of a place’s air on your skin and the ever-changing slant of light.
-Instead of rushing to mark off museums and monuments on a checklist, deep travel leaves you with meaningful memories and a genuine connection with a destination and its people.
+Instead of rushing to mark off museums and monuments on a checklist, slow travel leaves you with meaningful memories and a genuine connection with a destination and its people.

 How does a traveler realize this goal?
 While being open and in the moment helps, having hobbies you can do anywhere provides a unique way to connect with cultures and landscapes all over the world.
 Adopting a hobby that overlaps with travel will promote an authentic means of interaction and give you a special lens on each moment you experience.
 Read on to discover six travel hobby ideas that will facilitate more immersive experiences and enable you to travel with a purpose.